miabbott/bootc/docs/src/man/bootc-container-lint.md

 **\--rootfs**=*ROOTFS* \[default: /\]

-:   Operate on the provided rootfs
+:   Operate on the provided rootfs.

 **\--fatal-warnings**

 :   Make warnings fatal

+**\--no-truncate**\

+:   Print all the warnings found during the linting process.

 **\--list**

 :   Instead of executing the lints, just print all available lints.
 At
     the current time, this will output in YAML format because its reasonably human friendly.
-However, there is no commitment to maintaining this exact format; do not parse it via code or scripts
+However, there is no commitment to maintaining this exact format; do not parse it via code or scripts.

 **\--skip**=*SKIP*